iLert/docs/integrations/kentix-am.md

 ![](<../.gitbook/assets/Screenshot 2020-07-31 at 19.18.40.png>)

-Fill out all required fields as shown in the screenshot, paste your copied url from your iLert Kentix AlarmManager alert source, as well as the provided data payload template below:
+Fill out all required fields as shown in the screenshot, paste your copied url from your ilert Kentix AlarmManager alert source, as well as the provided data payload template below:

 ```
 {